Skydiving With Burning Sky

 For email announcements and the occasional newsletter from your Burning Sky DZM, EyeBall, please sign up for the Burning Sky Skydivers email list: http://eepurl.com/CBy8n

 Q: I'm a skydiver with more than 150 jumps.
 Can I jump with Burning Sky?

 A: Yes!
-All you have to do is sign up in advance and pay your camp dues.
+All you have to do is sign up in advance and pay your membership dues.
 This is only allowed *before* Burning Man starts.
-Your camp dues do not include the price of admission to Burning Man, so you still have to buy a Burning Man ticket!
+Your membership dues do not include the price of admission to Burning Man, so you still have to buy a Burning Man ticket!